juanfonsecasolis/ARAPSUAA/README.md

 * /tmp/outputDataAPS/covarianceMatrices
 * /tmp/outputDataAPS/snr

+**Note:** if you are using PyCharm to run the code as a project then remember to mark the /src folder as the source folder, to avoid dependencies errors.

 Data used in the paper
 ---
 A total of 79 recordings were collected from 11 different Novax DS100 units in the Costa Rican great metropolitan area (GAM), consisting in: